Church Worship Resources

 Local and national Church News

 Or, you might like to read the latest edition of our church magazine, Voice.
-This contains a range of interesting information, and also articles about the life of our church family, including news of our fund raising efforts for Christian Aid and Toilet Twinning.
+This contains a range of interesting information, including an introductory letter from our minister and also articles about the life of our church family, such as news of our recent Holiday Club and Scout camp.

 For information from the Methodist Church nationally, there are some exciting stories in ‘Buzz’ which is regularly updated, or you can visit the national Methodist Church website.